Colegio San José, Arequipa

-Colegio San José is a private Catholic pre-school, primary and secondary school, located in Arequipa, Perú.
-The selective school was founded in 1898 by the Society of Jesus and excels in academics and athletics.
-As of 2013, Colegio San José was one of 22 (out of 2,439 schools in Perú), that received an "excellent" rating.
+Colegio San José is a private Catholic pre-school, primary and secondary school, located in Arequipa, Peru.
+The selective school was founded in 1898 by the Jesuits and excels in academics and athletics.
+As of 2013, Colegio San José was one of 22 (out of 2,439 schools in Peru), that received an "excellent" rating.

-The school has the second largest campus of all the schools in Perú, and it is also the second oldest school in town, after Sagrados Corazones.
+The school has the second largest campus of all the schools in Peru, and it is also the second oldest school in town, after Sagrados Corazones.
 The school currently competes with Colegio Anglo Americano Prescott, Lord Byron School, and Max Uhle School.

 History

 The first Jesuit school in Arequipa was founded in 1578 under the name Colegio de Santiago but was soon closed by Viceroy Francisco de Toledo, who opposed the school.
 However, Toledo was deposed in 1581 and the school re-opened.
-It remained in operation until 1767, when Charles III of Spain expelled all Jesuits from Perú.
+It remained in operation until 1767, when Charles III of Spain expelled all Jesuits from Peru.

 The present school opened in 1898 in the Plaza de Santa Marta.
 The name "Colegio San José" actually resulted from the confusion that followed when a school in Ecuador sent an oil painting to Arequipa as a gift and the packaging referred to the city San José, where a similar package had headed.
 The vice-provincial, Fr.
 Ildefonso del Olmo, S.J., assumed the reference indicated the chosen name of the new school.
 In 1956 the school moved to its present location on Avenida Alfonso Ugarte.

 In 1966 a graduate student at Loyola University Chicago did a Master thesis on student values at the school.